rabbitmq/rabbitmq-website/site/priority.md

 ### Example
 - A new consumer connects to an empty classic (non-prioritised) queue with a consumer prefetch (`basic.qos`) of 10.

-- A message is published and immedaitely sent to the consumer for processing
+- A message is published and immediately sent to the consumer for processing.

-- 5 more messages are then published quickly and sent to the consumer immediately, because, the consumer has only 1 in-flight (unacknowledged) message out of 10 declared as qos (prefetch)
+- 5 more messages are then published quickly and sent to the consumer immediately, because, the consumer has only 1 in-flight (unacknowledged) message out of 10 declared as qos (prefetch).

 - Next, 10 more messages are published quickly and sent to the consumer, only 4 out of the 10 messages are sent to the consumer (because the original `basic.qos` (consumer prefetch) value of 10 is now full), the remaining 5 messages must wait in the queue (ready messages).